Reader Question · Managing Up

 High-signal proactivity — the kind that gets you promoted:

-- Closing loops on the ambiguous pieces of a project.
-Taking notes, sending recaps, confirming decisions.
+• Closing loops on the ambiguous pieces of a project.
+Notes, recaps, decision confirmations.

 Low-signal proactivity — the kind that feels productive but creates friction:

-- Process suggestions in the first 60 days.
+• Process suggestions in your first 60 days

 Both feel like initiative.
 Only one reads as judgment.
 The difference is whether you asked before you moved.